awhit012/FEWD-52/Week_03_Labs/Assignment/README.md

 For the third assignment, you will continue working on Bootstrap boilerplate.
 Today in class you made the columns responsive with a breakpoint!
 Over the weekend you are going to make this your own.

   *suggestion: White text on color photo background.
-If photo is to light, make the background black, and give it a .8 opacity*
+If photo is to light, make the background black, and give the image opacity*

 Steps:
 1. Study the HTML.
 What is making the Learn More button blue?
 What is making the Sign In button Green?